Employment Opportunities

 Founded in 1971 in Long Island City, Queens, LaGuardia Community College is one of seven community colleges of the City University of New York/CUNY.
 LaGuardia offers more than sixty associate degree and certificate programs, as well as dozens of workforce training, ESOL, GED, and pre-college programs.
 In 2023, LaGuardia served approximately 25,000 students.
 More than one-third of our degree-seeking students were born outside of the United States, coming to LaGuardia from 136 countries and speaking forty-three heritage languages.
 More than half are first-generation college students.
 Sixty-nine percent live in Queens; the rest live in Brooklyn and beyond.
 Approximately two-thirds of our degree students receive financial aid.
 Since forty-five percent of them identify as Hispanic, the US Department of Education has designated LaGuardia a Hispanic-Serving Institution.
 Please visit www.laguardia.edu to learn more.

-The Natural Sciences Department of LaGuardia Community College of the City University of New York invites applications for part-time faculty members to teach a one semester non-majors Introduction to Geographic Information Systems course (SCG 150).
-This lecture meets ONLINE every Tuesday and Thursday from 2:15 PM - 5:35PM during the Fall II semester (1/2/25 to 2/27/25).
+The Natural Sciences Department of LaGuardia Community College of the City University of New York invites applications for part-time faculty members to teach a one semester majors biology course (SCB 201: Lecture meeting Tuesday 9:15-11:30 and Thursday 9:15-10:15 in person) and/or a one semester non-major Introduction to Neuroscience course (SCB 206: Lecture/lab meeting Thursdays 9:15-12:45 in person) during the Spring I semester (3/6/25 to 6/16/25).

-The successful candidate will be required to perform teaching and guidance duties in the area(s) of expertise.
-This includes teaching lectures; creating, administering and grading of assessments (quizzes, exams, lab reports) and providing student guidance.
+The successful candidate/s will be required to perform teaching and guidance duties in the area(s) of expertise.
+This includes teaching lectures, creating, administering and grading assessments (quizzes, exams, lab reports) and providing student guidance.

 **QUALIFICATIONS**